yefuwang/ImageBuf/README.md

                                  The format can be: 1024, 1000KB.
 128MB, etc.Default: 0
 </pre>

-##Requirements on Node.js
+## Requirements on Node.js

 ImageBuf requires node.js version 0.10 or later.Version 0.6 and 0.8 do not pass my unit tests.
 For all tested versions, click this icon: [![Build Status](https://travis-ci.org/yefuwang/ImageBuf.svg?branch=master)](https://travis-ci.org/yefuwang/ImageBuf).Generally, the latest version of node.js will work.

-##Design
+## Design

 ImageBuf uses etag to help the caching of images.

-##Future work
+## Future work

-ImageBuf is still under development.All suggestions and comments are very much appreciated.
+ImageBuf is an active project.
+All suggestions and comments are very much appreciated.